Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] ISVALUE AND ISNUMBER
 - [ ] ISVALUE and ISTEXT

 #### Q3.
-If you drag the fill handle (lower-right corner) of cell A2 downward into cells A3, A4, and A5, what contents will appear in those cells?
+If you drag the fill handle (lower-right corner) of cell A2 (Jan) downward into cells A3, A4, and A5, what contents will appear in those cells?
 - [ ] Jan, Jan, Jan
 - [ ] Feb, Mar, blank cell
 - [x] Feb, Mar, Apr